chris-crodeveloper/cro-utils/README.md

 - **sendOptimizelyMetric**: Sends metrics to Optimizely.
 - **withTryCatch, withTryCatchHandleError**: Functions for safe execution with error handling.

-For detailed documentation on each function, including parameters and return values, refer to the [API Documentation](https://github.com/your-github-username/cro-utils/blob/main/API_DOCUMENTATION.md).
+For detailed documentation on each function, including parameters and return values, refer to the [API Documentation](https://chris-crodeveloper.github.io/cro-utils/).

 ## Contributing

 Contributions are welcome!
 Feel free to suggest new functions or improvements by opening a pull request or creating an issue on the GitHub repository.

-## License

-cro-utils is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-github-username/cro-utils/blob/main/LICENSE) file for details.

----

-Remember to replace "your-github-username" with your actual GitHub username in the links provided.

-This README provides a comprehensive overview of the cro-utils package, highlighting its features, installation process, usage examples, and available functions.
-It should help developers understand the benefits and functionality of your package.